dashingsoft/pyarmor/README.md

 - **Registering Pyarmor with `pyarmor register pyarmor-regcode-xxxxxx.txt` is limited to 10 uses**:
   - To use Pyarmor on a new machine, CI server, or Docker, refer to the second method described in the registration file "pyarmor-regcode-xxxxxx.txt":
 ```
-Download "pyarmor-regfile-xxxxxx.zip" once and use this .zip file to register Pyarmor later.
+Downloading "pyarmor-regfile-xxxxxx.zip" once, use this `.zip` file to register Pyarmor later.
 ```

 ### 2. Upgrade to version 8.0 but only use old features

-By default, the `pyarmor` command only accepts new commands.
+By default, the `pyarmor` command only accepts the new commands.

 To continue using older commands like `obfuscate` and `licenses`, you can:
 - Use `pyarmor-7` instead of `pyarmor`